Updated: October 12, 2022

 What should you do?

 Now is a good time to review your current Medicare benefits to see if they’re still right for you.
 Are you satisfied with the coverage and level of care you’re receiving with your current plan?
 Are your premium costs or out-of-pocket expenses too high?
 Has your health changed?
 Do you anticipate needing medical care or treatment, or new or pricier prescription drugs?

 If your current plan doesn’t meet your healthcare needs or fit your budget, you can switch to a new plan.
 If you find that you’re satisfied with your current Medicare plan and it’s still being offered, you don’t have to do anything.
 The coverage you have will continue.
-As a starting point, listen to our interview on our radio show and podcast The Money Hour on maximizing your Medicare benefits.
+As a starting point, listen to our interview from our radio show and podcast The Money Hour on maximizing your Medicare benefits.
 The open enrollment period is the time to determine whether your current plan will cover your treatment and what your potential out-of-pocket costs may be.
 If your current plan doesn’t meet your healthcare needs or fit within your budget, you can switch to a plan that may work better for you.

 How do you decide on what Medicare Plan is Right for you?